List of NJ Transit railroad stations: Operated by others

 Metro-North Railroad's West-of-Hudson service is operated by NJ Transit.
-NJ Transit owns the Pascack Valley Line right-of-way (ROW) and stations, which are leased to Metro-North.
+NJ Transit owns the Pascack Valley Line right-of-way and stations, which are leased to Metro-North.
 On the Port Jervis Line north of Suffern, Metro-North owns or leases the ROW under an agreement with Norfolk Southern Railway and operates the stations.
 Two SEPTA Regional Rail lines terminate at stations in New Jersey, one of which is not served NJ Transit.